ListingSpark Reviews

 • Dashboard lacks a calendar for showings

 ListingSpark does an excellent job guiding you through the FSBO selling process.
-All the steps are listed on the left column, and if you get stuck, you can always watch the explanatory videos displayed to the right.
+All the steps are listed in the left column, and if you get stuck, you can always watch the explanatory videos displayed to the right.

 The seller dashboard is clean and organized.
 You can see how many showings you’ve done, how many homes you’ve sold, and all your active properties.
 The only feature that’s lacking is the option to see your scheduled showings directly from the dashboard.